Viren-Gupta/AdoptAI/vectDB/README.md

 5. `python Runner.py`
 6. When prompted enter user query - `Generate method in python to multiply two numbers`
 7. Enter 1 for Rag based search when prompted.
 Enter 0 for non rag based search (directly from LLM)
-8. Results will be generated
+8. Results will be generated.
+For RAG based search, we first query vector database and then query the LLM

-### Sample response
+### Sample run

 User query - `Generate method in python to multiply two numbers` Selected 1 for Rag based search

-Upon doing vector based similarity search, we got the following code snippet(`snippet_2.txt`) that highly matches with user query
+Upon doing vector based similarity search, we got the following repository code snippet(`snippet_2.txt`) that highly matches with user query
 ```function multipleNumbers(int a, int b) {
 int result = a * b;
 //multiple two numbers